pyinstaller/pyinstaller/README.rst

 Main Advantages
 ---------------

-- Works out-of-the-box with any Python version 3.8-3.13.
+- Works out-of-the-box with any Python version 3.8-3.14.
 - Fully multi-platform, and uses the OS support to load the dynamic libraries, thus ensuring full compatibility.
 - Correctly bundles the major Python packages such as numpy, PyQt5, PySide2, PyQt6, PySide6, wxPython, matplotlib and others out-of-the-box.
-- Compatible with many 3rd-party packages out-of-the-box.
+- Compatible with many third-party packages out-of-the-box.
 (All the required tricks to make external packages work are already integrated.)
 - Works with code signing on macOS.
 - Bundles MS Visual C++ DLLs on Windows.